Buy candy you don’t like.

 Love Snickers bars?
 Leave them on the store shelf.
 Otherwise, you can bet you’ll be breaking into that bag days before the costumed kiddies arrive at your doorstep.
 (And let’s not even talk about what happens if there are Snickers left over at the end of the evening.)

-Buy candy that does not call out to you, and on November 1, throw any leftovers out or take them to a homeless shelter.
+Buy candy that does not call out to you, and on November 1, throw any leftovers out or take them to a homeless shelter.2

 Think outside the candy box.

-"On Halloween night, trick or treaters love non-food goodies, too," recommends Pritikin dietitian and educator Kimberly Gomer, MS, RD.
+“On Halloween night, trick or treaters love non-food goodies, too,” recommends Pritikin’s Director of Nutrition, Kimberly Gomer, MS, RD.

-Look in the party aisle of your favorite discount or dollar store for treats like glow stick necklaces (your little neighborhood princesses will love you!), spider rings, stickers, decorative pencils, stamps, notepads, erasers, balloons, play tattoos, game cards, and more.
+Look in the party aisle of your favorite dollar store for treats like glow stick necklaces, spider rings, stickers, decorative pencils, stamps, notepads, erasers, balloons, play tattoos, game cards, and more.

 Better yet, buy treats that encourage kids to be physically active, like little bouncy balls, Frisbees, jump ropes, hacky sacks, and sidewalk chalk for drawing hopscotch or foursquare games.